ysyk2021/how-to-respond-to-change-with-confidence-and-flexibility-with-an-agile-workplace-culture/src/chapter-2-3.md

-# Examples of Successful Agile Workplace Strategies in Practice

 In this chapter, we will explore examples of successful agile workplace strategies in practice.
 These examples demonstrate how organizations can adopt an agile approach to work and reap the benefits of increased productivity, innovation, and adaptability.